surazkarn/surazkarn/README.md

 ## <img src="https://github.com/NoobMahbub/NoobMahbub/blob/main/Wave.gif" height="55px" width="55px">Hello, Do you want to know about SURAJ ?
 Read Below
-Suraj is a Pre-Final year student pursuing Bachelor of Technology in Computer Science and Engineering.
+Suraj is a Final year student pursuing Bachelor of Technology in Computer Science and Engineering.
 He has good knowledge of Frontend Development and currently learning Backend Development (NodeJS).
 He loves programming in Java and JavaScript.